CaptainSwag101/Scarlet/README.md

 * Texture swizzle logic reverse-engineering and original C implementation by [FireyFly](https://github.com/FireyFly)
 * ZAR v1 and GAR v2 container support adapted from documentation and/or code by Twili and [ShimmerFairy](https://github.com/ShimmerFairy) respectively
 * Sample files, testing and moral support by [Ehm](https://twitter.com/OtherEhm)
+* Support for Danganronpa: Another Episode texture formats by [Liquid-S](https://github.com/Liquid-S)
+* Support for UBC4, SBC4, and UBC5 variants of GTX by [Cri4Key](https://github.com/Cri4Key)
+* Fixes for DXT's TID compression flag by [尚嘉宣](https://github.com/shangjiaxuan)
+* PS4 Swizzling support by [TGEnigma](https://github.com/TGEnigma), with fixes by CaptainSwag101 (jpmac26)